-Particulars For the year ended 31st March 2025 • Amount of borrowing costs capitalized 0.03 0.92
+Particulars For the year ended 31st March 2025 For the year ended 31st March 2024 Amount of borrowing costs capitalized 0.03 0.92

 51. Disclosure pursuant to Ind AS 103 "Business Combinations":

 Amalgamation of ISMT Limited:

 The Board of Directors of the Company, at its meeting held on 5th November 2022, approved The Scheme of Amalgamation and Arrangement under Sections 230 - 232 and other applicable provisions of the Companies Act, 2013 for amalgamation of ISMT Limited ('Amalgamating Company') with the Company ('Scheme').